 There are 3 potential guest posting opportunities in the first 6 results.

 You can find an extensive list of search strings here.

-You’ll easily find 10+ guest post opportunities, using these search terms.
+You’ll easily find 10+ guest blog post opportunities, using these search terms.

 Jot down the links to guest posting opportunities in a new tab on the same SMART excel file.

 ii a.)
-Many bloggers and freelance writers flaunt reputable publications where they have been published – Such blogs are fertile targets for guest posting.
+Many bloggers and freelance writers flaunt reputable publications where they have been published – Such blogs are fertile targets for becoming a guest blogger.

 You can find the website pages (where they mention esteemed publications) by using these search strings in Google:

 your keyword “I’ve been featured on”